In a world where everyone is busy with tight work schedules, it’s difficult to find time to get everything we want.

 While Postmates and Quiqup are its competitors, but Jinn differs from those competitors in a number of ways.
 Unlike Postmates, Jinn lets you order anything locally for delivery – not just food.

-In Jinn, you simply browse the location-based app for items you want to purchase, or enter your request in a free form text field, and one of startup’s self-employed courier goes to the store, purchases the product and delivers it to you.
+In Jinn, you simply browse the location-based service app for items you want to purchase, or enter your request in a free form text field, and one of startup’s self-employed courier goes to the store, purchases the product and delivers it to you.

-Another differentiator of Jinn app is that its service runs 24×7.
+Another differentiation of Jinn app is that its service runs 24×7.
 In fact, the app has been a popular among students as who else is going to do that late night munchies run, right?